About Wakefield UK Youth Parliament

 The Wakefield district (for the purposes of the UKYP elections) is split into 2 constituencies – East and West.

-This means that two candidates will be elected for each of the areas, 1 Member of Youth Parliament and 1 Deputy Member of Youth Parliament.
+This means that two candidates are elected for each of the areas, 1 Member of Youth Parliament and 1 Deputy Member of Youth Parliament.

-Elections in Wakefield are held at the end of January.
+Elections in Wakefield are held every 2 years.

 All eligible students (aged 11 – 18) within schools in the district are given the right to vote for the person they want to represent them in their district.
 A formal ballot takes place with an official vote count.
 The results of the vote count are announced at a celebration event to which family members, local MPs and VIPs are invited.